 At a portfolio company, the finance team will need to dig into the balance sheet, reviewing fixed and variable costs to understand the business’s operating leverage.
 An agile finance function will deliver greater visibility and transparency into the company’s health to identify gaps and improve on deficiencies before they become a larger cost.
 What operations are most crucial and which ones no longer add value?
 Where can you trim the fat, and what skills or resources are still necessary to execute against your plan more successfully?

 Data is key to a business’s success, as gleaning insights helps uncover opportunities for value creation.
 Implementing the right technology will help determine if KPIs are being met and automate processes that free up time for management to focus on growth and show their strengths to the board.
 Finance talent with an understanding of specific platforms and implementation will be of value to portfolio companies during a digital transformation.

 Portfolio companies can add extra value by hiring flexible finance talent as a scalable solution for future growth.
 Engaging remote, part-time talent allows your business to find the right skill sets, unencumbered by geography.
 It also allows your company to create a cost-effective model that avoids underutilizing full-time talent or committing to full-time salaries.
 Building a team that can meet changing levels of demand and capacity will create greater agility for your business.

 Invest in your finance function’s core competencies and future-proof your business as you grow.
-Paro provides finance and accounting solutions to businesses at any stage to engineer long-term growth.
+Paro provides controller services and accounting solutions to businesses at any stage to engineer long-term growth.
 Solve your core challenges with expert talent, data-driven tools and guiding insights.